vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 of a word because there is no in-built support to figure that out.
 You may also add english equivalent pos tags (see examples in existing foreign language dictionaries) if you want to use existing keywords tied to pos-tags.

 In addition to normal words, there is a file  LIVEDATA/.../numbers.txt that for a language describes a number word and what it's implied number meaning is.

+`:buildforeign language` can be used to rebuild a foreign dictionary given the rawwords data in TreeTagger directory (which you dont have) and

 # POS-TAGS AND LEMMAS